 DEFINITIONS AND EXPLANATIONS

 “Eligible Provider” means: (A) a communications union district; (B) a small communications carrier; or (C) an Internet service provider working in conjunction with a communications union district to expand broadband service to unserved and underserved locations as part of a plan to achieve universal broadband coverage in the District.
 Note: Under Act 71, Municipalities are not considered an eligible applicant, but are encouraged to actively work with a provider to apply for funding.
 A “Small communications carrier” means a carrier: (A) a carrier that has elected to be regulated under subsection 227d(a) or (B) an Internet service provider that operates in not more than five counties

+"Access to Broadband” - Passings

 “Universal service plan“ means a plan for providing each on-grid unserved and underserved location in a communications union district or in a municipality that was not part of a communications union district prior to June 1, 2021 access to broadband service capable of speeds of at least 100 Mbps download and 100 Mbps upload.